Stock market today: Wall Street falls as the vise tightens from rising yields in the bond market

 “The question around whether or not there will be one more interest rate hike is yet to be answered,” she said.

-Rising crude oil prices have put extra pressure on inflation since the summer, and they were volatile again Thursday.
+Rising crude oil prices have put extra pressure on inflation recently, and they were volatile again Thursday.
 After jumping early in the day, a barrel of benchmark U.S. crude slipped 58 cents to settle at $82.91.
-Brent crude, the international standard, rose 18 cents to $86 per barrel.
+Brent crude, the international standard, rose 18 cents to $86.00 per barrel.

-After jumping since the summer and then regressing a couple weeks ago, crude prices have been shaky following the latest fighting in Gaza.
+Since their summertime leap and subsequent regression a couple weeks ago, crude oil prices have been shaky following the latest fighting in Gaza.
 The worry is the violence could lead to disruptions in the supply of petroleum.

 Higher oil prices add costs across the economy, and airlines are particularly hurt because fuel is one of their biggest expenses.